Llullaillaco: Snow and glaciers

 It is not clear whether there are glaciers on Llullaillaco—some sources contend that there are no glaciers on Llullaillaco, which would make it the highest mountain in the world without one, while others state that there are small glaciers above 6000 m altitude, four permanent snowpatches of glaciers on the northeastern and southern flanks, or a single 0.55 km2 (as of 2002) glacier above 6500 m elevation.
 In 2006 the General Water Directorate of Chile stated that there were seven separate ice bodies on the mountain, all on the northwestern side.
 An ice slab was reported in 1958 on the western slope between 5600 m elevation, but it is not a glacier.
 The lack of glaciers is a consequence of the dry climate, as the high insolation and dry air cause all snow to evaporate before it can form glaciers.

 However, Llullaillaco has permanent snow fields in protected niches, which are not large enough to give rise to glaciers.
 One-to-1.5-metre-high penitentes occur above 5000 m altitude, especially in more sheltered areas and around the old crater.
 The snowline lies at 5400 m elevation.
-Temporary snow cover also occurs.
+Temporary snow cover also occurs after precipitation events, but it disappears quickly in the sun.
 The snow and icefields on Llullaillaco reach thicknesses of 7–10 m and supply water to the Salar de Punta Negra.

 The occurrence of past glaciation at Llullaillaco and its neighbours during the Pleistocene is also uncertain.
 Some traces of past glacier activity are found in the summit area; cirques may have existed on the northwestern slope, where glaciers may have descended to 5100 m elevation, and a moraine girdle may have formed at 4900 m elevation.
 There is evidence of glacial landforms destroyed by lava and volcanic mudflows.
 It was once believed that Llullaillaco had experienced three large glaciations, but the "moraines" are actually mudflow/volcanic deposits.
-Some landforms indicate that any glaciation occurred before the last glacial maximum.
-Even when temperatures decreased during the last glacial maximum, the climate at Llullaillaco may have been too dry to permit glacier development.
+Some landforms indicate that any glaciation occurred before the Last Glacial Maximum.
+Even when temperatures decreased during the Last Glacial Maximum, the climate at Llullaillaco may have been too dry to permit glacier development.
 If any glacier expansion took place, it was during the late glacial when the climate was moister.

 Periglacial phenomena are observed on Llullaillaco, commencing at 4300 m altitude and reaching their maximum around 5100 m on the Chilean and 5350 m on the Argentine side.
 They are solifluction surfaces, cryoplanation surfaces, block ramparts, and patterned ground.
 Permafrost is found at higher altitudes and is connected to the snowfields.
 Cryoplanation and solifluction landforms are also observed on Iris and Mitral.
 The landforms probably developed during past periods where the climate was more humid.